 A Silicon Valley of the circular economy

-This sustainable and intelligent infrastructure emerges as a solution to the environmental and social consequences of the cocoa industry using a circular economy strategy as a creative response to minimize environmental impact, generate more money, reduce resource dependence and waste.
+This sustainable and smart infrastructure emerges as a solution to the environmental and social consequences of the cocoa industry using a circular economy strategy as a creative response to minimize environmental impact, generate more money, reduce resource dependency and waste.

-"It will be Silicon Valley for the innovators of the circular economy," he concluded.
+“It will be the Silicon Valley for circular economy innovators,” he concluded.